The 14 tallest mountains on earth are collectively referred to as the "eight-thousanders" because each stands at over 8,000 meters (26,247 feet) tall.

 A few mountaineers have joined the elite minority who prefer to climb in winter.
 So far, only K2 (between Pakistan and China) and Nanga Parbat (in Pakistan) have yet to be summited in the winter months.
 In 2013, Broad Peak (between Pakistan and China) was finally summited during winter.

-With a fatality rate of around 38% (more than one in three climbers perish), Annapurna I in Nepal holds the ominous title as being the most dangerous mountain on earth.
-K2 comes in second with a fatality rate of around 23% (more than one in five climbers perish).
+With a fatality rate of around 32% as of 2012 (nearly than one in three climbers perish), Annapurna I in Nepal holds the ominous title as being the most dangerous mountain on earth.
+K2 comes in second with a fatality rate of around 29% as of 2012 (more than one in four climbers perish).

 Trekking Around the Eight-Thousanders